swayambel/orbital-integrator-stability/README.md

 ## Overview

-This project investigates how different numerical integrators behave when simulating orbital motion in a gravitational two-body system.
+This project presents a computational study of numerical integrators applied to the classical two-body gravitational problem.

-The focus of the study is the distinction between **symplectic** and **non-symplectic** integration methods and how this affects long-term stability in dynamical simulations.
+The primary goal is to understand how **symplectic** and **non-symplectic** methods differ in preserving the long-term behavior of Hamiltonian systems.

-Three integrators are compared:
+Four integrators are analyzed:

-* **Heun Method** (Improved Euler) — non-symplectic
+- **Heun Method (RK2)** — non-symplectic
-* **Runge–Kutta 4 (RK4)** — non-symplectic
+- **Runge–Kutta 4 (RK4)** — non-symplectic
-* **Velocity Verlet** — symplectic
+- **Velocity Verlet** — symplectic
+- **Leapfrog (Kick–Drift–Kick)** — symplectic

-The goal is to analyze how these algorithms influence orbital stability, energy conservation, and radius drift during long simulations.
+The study focuses on how these methods affect orbital stability, conservation laws, and geometric structure over long simulations.

 ---

 ## Physical Model

-The system simulated is the classical **two-body gravitational problem** governed by Newton's law of gravitation:
+The system simulated is the classical **two-body gravitational problem**:

 d²r/dt² = −GM r / |r|³

-where:

-* **G** is the gravitational constant
-* **M** is the central mass
-* **r** is the position vector

-For simplicity, the gravitational parameter is normalized:
+The gravitational parameter is normalized:

 GM = 1

 Initial conditions correspond to a circular orbit:

 Position: (1, 0)
 Velocity: (0, 1)

 ---

 ## Integrators Studied

-### Heun Method (Improved Euler)
+### Heun Method (RK2)

-A second-order predictor–corrector method that improves upon the Euler method by averaging derivatives at two points.
-Although more accurate than Euler, it does not preserve the Hamiltonian structure of the system.
+A second-order predictor–corrector scheme.
+It improves local accuracy over Euler but does not preserve the Hamiltonian structure, leading to energy growth.

 ### Runge–Kutta 4 (RK4)

-A fourth-order integrator that evaluates the derivative four times per timestep.
-It significantly reduces local truncation error but is **not symplectic**, meaning long-term energy drift can still occur.
+A fourth-order method with excellent per-step accuracy.
+However, it is non-symplectic and exhibits slow secular drift over long simulations.

 ### Velocity Verlet

-A **symplectic integrator** commonly used in molecular dynamics and orbital simulations.
-Symplectic methods preserve the geometric structure of Hamiltonian systems, leading to improved long-term stability.
+A second-order symplectic integrator widely used in physics.
+It preserves the geometric structure of phase space, resulting in bounded energy error.

+### Leapfrog
+A symplectic method equivalent to Velocity Verlet in a staggered formulation.
+It produces identical long-term behavior while using half-step velocity updates.

 ---

 ## Analysis Performed

-The behavior of each integrator is evaluated using several diagnostics:
+The integrators are evaluated using multiple diagnostics:

 ### Orbit Geometry

-The orbital trajectories are plotted to visually inspect how each method maintains (or distorts) the orbit over time.
+Trajectory evolution in real space (x, y)

-### Energy Drift
+### Energy Conservation

-Specific mechanical energy is tracked throughout the simulation to evaluate how well each integrator conserves energy.
+Absolute energy error over time

-### Radius Drift
+### Radius Stability

-The orbital radius is monitored over time to detect gradual expansion or contraction of the orbit.
+Deviation from ideal circular orbit

+### Phase Space Structure
+Projected phase space (x, v_x) to analyze geometric preservation

+### Angular Momentum Conservation
+Deviation from exact angular momentum

-### Long-Term Stability
+### Timestep Sensitivity

-Simulations are run for a large number of timesteps to highlight differences between symplectic and non-symplectic methods.
+Maximum energy error vs timestep size (convergence behavior)

 ---

-## Key Expectations
+## Key Results

-Typical behavior observed in orbital simulations:

-* Non-symplectic methods often show **gradual energy drift** over long timescales.
-* Symplectic integrators tend to keep energy **bounded and oscillatory**, rather than drifting away.
-* This difference becomes more pronounced during long simulations.
+- **Heun** exhibits strong energy growth and unstable orbits
+- **RK4** maintains high short-term accuracy but shows slow secular drift
+- **Velocity Verlet and Leapfrog** preserve bounded energy and stable trajectories
+- Symplectic methods maintain phase-space structure and conserved quantities over long times
+- Velocity Verlet and Leapfrog produce **indistinguishable results**, confirming their equivalence

 ---

-## Project Structure

-symplectic-vs-nonsymplectic-integrators/

-README.md — project documentation
-symplectic_integrator_analysis.ipynb — main analysis notebook
-LICENSE — MIT license

----

 ## Tools Used

-Python
+- Python
-NumPy
+- NumPy
-Matplotlib
+- Matplotlib
-Google Colab
+- Google Colab

 ---

-## Purpose of the Project
+## Purpose

-This project demonstrates how algorithmic choices influence the stability of numerical simulations in orbital dynamics.
-It highlights the importance of symplectic integrators for long-term simulations of Hamiltonian systems such as planetary motion.
+This project demonstrates how **algorithmic structure matters more than order** in long-term simulations of Hamiltonian systems.

+It highlights why symplectic integrators are the standard choice in:

+- Orbital mechanics
+- Molecular dynamics
+- Plasma physics
+- Long-time dynamical simulations

 ---

 ## Future Work

-Possible extensions include:

-* Implementing Leapfrog and other symplectic schemes
-* Studying angular momentum conservation
-* Performing timestep sensitivity analysis
+- Extend to elliptical orbits (e ≠ 0)
+- Perform long-time simulations (10⁵+ steps)
+- Compare with higher-order symplectic methods
-* Extending the simulation to N-body systems
+- Extend to N-body systems

 ---